How to Avoid These 10 Common Seed Starting Mistakes That Most People Make

 Seed starting is generally pretty easy, but it does come with challenges that sometimes stump (or surprise) even experienced gardeners.

-From figuring out the ideal window for sowing seeds to knowing how much light your seedlings need, these are the fundamentals every gardener should know.
+From figuring out the ideal window for sowing seeds to knowing how much light your seedlings need (it's actually more than you think), these are the fundamentals every gardener should know.

 If you've struggled with starting plants from seeds, I'm laying out the 12 most common seed-starting mistakes you may be making—and how to prevent or fix them.